Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Discussion

 \subsection{Acknowledgments}

 We thank Baruch Meerson, Grégory Schehr and Satya Majumdar for useful discussions.
 We are very grateful to Hendrik Schawe, Timo Dewenter and Alexander Hartmann for sending numerical data of Refs. \cite{Claussen2015, Dewenter2016, Schawe2020}.
 We acknowledge support from the Israel Science Foundation (ISF) through Grant No. 2651/23.
+SM thanks the LPTMS for hospitality.